Mai Ta Vietnam, b. 1997

 Biography

-Ta graduated from the School of Visual Arts in Manhattan, NY, in 2019 with a Bachelors in Fine Art and Illustration.
-The artist's work has been featured in Elephant Magazine, Colossal Magazine, Booooooom Magazine, Heritage In-flight Magazine, The Lab-Saigon, and the Nashville Review.
-Mai Ta has been a part of national and international exhibitions such as London's Burning, Ramp Gallery, London (2021), memoirs, Pablo's Birthday, New York (2020), Somebody, Hashimoto Contemporary, San Francisco (2020), the Art Book Fair at MoMA PS1, Brooklyn (2019), among others.
-Ta was recently awarded the 2020 Nancy Lee Rhodes Roberts Scholarship Award by the Society of Illustrators in New York, NY.
-She currently lives and works in Saigon, Vietnam.
+Ta graduated from the School of Visual Arts in Manhattan with a Bachelors in Fine Art and Illustration.
+Her work has been featured in Elephant Magazine, Colossal Magazine, Booooooom Magazine, Heritage In-flight Magazine, The Lab-Saigon, and the Nashville Review.
+Mai Ta has been a part of national and international exhibitions such as Two Sides of One Coin, Taikang Art Museum, Beijing, China, 2024; The Midnight Hour, The Hole, New York, 2023; Blue Girl, Pablo’s Birthday, New York, 2023; and Wonder Women, Jefferey Deitch, curated by Kathy Huang, New York, 2022.
+In 2020, Ta was awarded the Nancy Lee Rhodes Roberts Scholarship Award by the Society of Illustrators in New York.
+She currently lives and works in Saigon, Vietnam

 Works